xingzhou/containercafe/docs/ansible.md

 * `cluster_name`: this identifies the cluster being processed, as discussed above.

-* `envs`: this identifies the parent directory under which the environment- and cluster-specific files are found.
-The settings for the environment named `A-B` are found in `{{envs}}/A-B/defaults.yml` (if relative, the base is the filename of the playbook).
+* `envs`: an absolute or relative pathname for the directory under which the environment- and cluster-specific files are found.
+If relative then it is interpreted relative to the directory containing the shard playbook.
+The settings for the environment named `A-B` are found in `{{envs}}/A-B/defaults.yml`.

 * `network_kind`: this is the name of the network plugin to use.
 This must be supplied on the Ansible command line (because an Ansible